htried/rewiring-america/README.md

-## Renewing America Data Analysis README:
+## Rewiring America Data Analysis README:
 ### by Hal Triedman

 This directory contains data from the US Census American Housing Survey and scripts to analyze that data.
-It is for the Renewing America electrification project.
+It is for the Rewiring America electrification project.

 To run the scripts, do the following:
 1) navigate to a terminal